 We also welcome suggestions of exemplary projects worthy of deep analysis from colleagues in community and indigenous organizations, movements, public agencies, design and planning practices, and foundations.
 You can submit a project suggestion (with or without images) HERE.
 Recommendations can be of any length, even just a project name and location or link.
 We can accept file sizes up to 20MB.
 Please include your contact information in case we would like to reach out to learn more.

-Send any questions to praxis@design.upenn.edu.
-Answers to FAQ and other updates will be posted online at [URL].
+Send any questions to Anushka Samant at aasamant@design.upenn.edu.